Epithelioid sarcoma: Cyclin D1

 Cyclin D1 is a protein requisite for cell cycle progression and has been shown to be up-regulated in epithelioid sarcoma.
 Cyclin D1 is a regulator of cyclin-dependent kinases (specifically, CDK4 and CDK6).
 It has been shown to interact with the retinoblastoma protein (a tumor suppressor gene), CDK4 and CDK6, thyroid hormone receptor beta, and nuclear receptor coactivator 1, among others.
 Cyclin D and CDKs promote cell cycle progression by releasing transcription factors that are important for the initiation of DNA replication.
 Abnormal levels of cyclin D1 may be associated with more rapid cell division in epithelioid sarcoma.

 Diagnosis

 Tissue biopsy is the diagnostic modality of choice.
 Due to a high incidence of lymph node involvement, a sentinel lymph node biopsy may be performed.
+Histopathologically, epithelioid sarcoma presents in two primary types: distal (classical) and proximal.
+The distal types manifests as dermal or subcutaneous nodules of fairly uniform plump cells mimicking granulomas, often with spindle cells, inflammation and calcification.
+The proximal type exhibits larger, infiltrative polygonal cells with rhabdoid features, prominent nucleoli, mitosis and necrosis.
 A common characteristic of epithelioid sarcoma (observed in 80% of all cases) is the loss of function of the SMARCB1 gene (whose protein product is termed BAF47, INI1, or hSNF5).
 Immunohistochemical staining of INI1 is available and helps to diagnose of epithelioid sarcoma.
 MRI is the diagnostic modality of choice for imaging prior to biopsy and pathologic diagnosis for most patients.